Sheila Hassell Hughes

 - Email: Contact

-Dr. Hughes is the chair of the Department of English and recently served as director of the Women's and Gender Studies Program.
+Dr. Hughes has served as the chair of the Department of English and as director of the Women's and Gender Studies Program.
 She earned her Honors B.A.
 (University of British Columbia) and M.A.
 (University of Toronto) in English and spent several years teaching ESL to international students in Vancouver, Canada, before earning an interdisciplinary Ph.D. in Women's Studies from Emory University.
 She chose the program at Emory because it allowed her to integrate her interests in women's literature, religious studies, and feminism.
 After a post-graduate year as visiting faculty at Emory, she joined UD's English Department in 1998.
 In 2004 she began directing the Women's Studies Program and helped establish a new major.
 Dr. Hughes is active in the National Women's Studies Association (NWSA), and she has served since 1999 as Associate Editor for North America for Literature and Theology, a scholarly journal published by Oxford University Press.
 She is also a member of the Association for the Study of American Indian Literatures (ASAIL) and the Modern Languages Association (MLA).
 In October 2004, she chaired the Mideast Regional Conference on Christianity and Literature (CCL), which was held at UD.

 The University of Dayton has proven a wonderful place to explore and share my interests in all kinds of intersections, such as those among disciplines, between scholarship and teaching, between work and family, and between what happens in the classroom and life beyond.

 - B.A., English, University of British Columbia

 - The intersections of gender, ethnicity, and religion in American Indian women's writing

 - Women and religion